LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

     <img src="/assets/Vie.jpg" style="width: 100px;">
   </a>
 </div>
 Join this beginner-friendly mini game jam on Live Game Design.
-Experiment with Vie—a powerful tool for rapid 2D game prototyping that provides real-time feedback on game mechanics.
+Experiment with Vie: a powerful tool for rapid 2D game prototyping that provides real-time feedback on game mechanics.
 After a brief demo, you can design and playtest your own prototype live.

 **Preparation:** Please bring your own laptop, and download Vie here:
 [https://vrozen.github.io/Vie](https://vrozen.github.io/Vie)